tendermint/tendermint/docs/getting-started/#02-first-app.md

 In this instance of the counter app, with `serial=on`, `CheckTx` only allows transactions whose integer is greater than the last committed one.

-Let's kill the previous instance of tendermint and the dummy application, and start the counter app.
+Let's kill the previous instance of `tendermint` and the `dummy` application, and start the counter app.
 We can enable `serial=on` with a flag:

 ```
 counter --serial
 ```

-In another window, reset and start Tendermint:
+In another window, reset then start Tendermint:

 ```
 tendermint unsafe_reset_all